Images of toric variety and amplified endomorphism of weak Fano threefolds

 \section{Introduction}

 Unless otherwise stated, we work over the field of complex numbers.
 This article is devoted to proving special cases of two very related conjectures.
-These are the following: \begin{conjecture} If a smooth projective variety $X$ admits a surjective map $\phi:Z\to X$ from a complete toric variety $Z$, then $X$ is a toric variety. \end{conjecture} \begin{conjecture} A smooth projective rationally connected variety admitting an int-amplified endomorphism is toric. \end{conjecture} Conjecture 1.1 is attributed to Occhetta and Wi{\'s}niewski, who proved it in the special case of $\rho(X)=1$ in \cite{occhetta2002euler}.
-Conjecture 1.1 is known when $X$ is a surface or Fano $3$-fold by {\cite[Proof of Theorem 4.4.1]{achinger2021global}}, {\cite[Theorem 6.9, 7.7]{achinger2023global}} and {\cite[Theorem 7.2]{totaro2023endomorphisms}}.
-In this paper we prove the conjecture when $X$ is a $3$-fold with $\rho(X)=2$ and $-K_X$ nef.
+These are the following: \begin{conjecture} If a smooth projective variety $X$ admits a surjective map $\phi:Z\to X$ from a proper toric variety $Z$, then $X$ is a toric variety. \end{conjecture} \begin{conjecture} A smooth projective rationally connected variety admitting an int-amplified endomorphism is toric. \end{conjecture} Conjecture \ref{1} is attributed to Occhetta and Wi{\'s}niewski, who proved it in the special case of $\rho(X)=1$ in \cite{occhetta2002euler}, where $\rho(X)$ denotes the Picard rank of $X$.
+One motivation of studying this question is the famous result of Lazarsfield that says the only smooth projective variety admitting a nonconstant surjective map from $\mathbb{P}^n$ is $\mathbb{P}^n$ itself.
+Conjecture \ref{1} is also known when $X$ is a surface or Fano $3$-fold by {\cite[Proof of Theorem 4.4.1]{achinger2021global}}, {\cite[Theorem 6.9, 7.7]{achinger2023global}} and {\cite[Theorem 7.2]{totaro2023endomorphisms}}.
+Similar questions have been studied in \cite{hwang2001projective} and \cite{demailly2008compact}.

+In this paper, we prove it for threefolds of Picard rank $2$ and nef anticanonical bundle.

 \begin{manualtheorem}{A} Let $X$ be a smooth projective threefold with $\rho(X)=2$, and $-K_X$ is nef.
 Suppose $X$ is a toric image.
 Then $X$ is either toric Fano or one of the following: \end{manualtheorem}